jordancalhoun/Ansible-Playground/README.md

 # Ansible-Playground
-Repo for my default Ansible &amp; Vagrant configurations for a Ansible playground
+Repo for my default Ansible &amp; Vagrant configurations for a Ansible playground.

-## Vagrantfile
+Designed for use on Apple ARM Architecture with [VMware Fusion Public Tech Preview ](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=FUS-PUBTP-2021H1)

-Designed for use on Apple ARM Architecture with [VMware Fusion Public Techn Preview ](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=FUS-PUBTP-2021H1)
+Setup ARM Mac with [this gist](https://gist.github.com/sbailliez/f22db6434ac84eccb6d3c8833c85ad92)

 ### Possible Issues
 If networking fails to properly configure, it may require this VMX setting.
 It can be manually applied via the Vagrantfile: